Creating Custom Context Models

 import rdflib

-class MastodonContext(AbstractContextModel):
+class MastodonNoteContext(AbstractContextModel):

-"""Context model for Mastodon-specific extensions."""
+"""Context model for Mastodon Note objects - handles Mastodon-specific fields only."""

 LINKED_DATA_FIELDS = {